NeuPhysics/neuphysics.github.io/_posts/articles/2017-01-20-stimulated-neutrino-flavor-conversions-and-rabi-oscillations.md

 published: true
 ---

+I'll talk about a very interesting phenomenon in neutrino oscillations, the stimulated neutrino flavor conversions, which might happen when neutrinos travel through dense medium, and how can we understand such behavior using Rabi oscillations.

 ## Background

 Neutrinos are light but they have mass.
-What we know now is that there are probably three masses, the mass difference between the first two are quite small, and the third mass is quite different from the first two.
+What we know now is that there are probably three masses, the mass difference between the first two is quite small, and the third mass is quite different from the first two.
 The problem is we do not know whether the third mass is heavier of lighter.
 If it's heavier we call it normal hierarchy, otherwise it is inverted hierarchy.

 Neutrinos oscillations are in fact neutrino flavor conversions.
 Suppose we have a electron neutrino here.
 It propagates and transforms into other flavors.